1. German meteorologist

 boundaries-the edges of plates, where they meet.

-currents inside the Earth are believed to cause the movement of the plates.
+currents in the mantle cause the movement of the plates.

-is the heating, rising, cooling, and sinking of magma.
-As magma gets heated it becomes less dense
+is the heating, rising, cooling, and sinking of magma. hot magma is less dense

 a current in the magma.